rustamlatypov/cpu-matrix-multiplication/README.md

 A console interface for testing and benchmarking a optimized parallel matrix multiplication implementation.
 It is benchmarked against a naive sequential implementation.
 Both implementations use the same basic algorithm running in ``O(n^3)`` for square matrices of dimension ``n`` and use double-precision.

+## Platform

 ## Building and running

 Built for a multicore linux system that supports 256-bit wide SIMD operations.
 Use `make -j` to build binaries and `make clean` to clean up the directory.
 When built there are four commands available: `./run <dim> <iter>`, `./test <ny> <nm> <nx> <verbose>`, `./benchmark <dim> <iter>` and `./help`.
 Assembly code for file x can be produced by running `make x.asm1` and `make x.asm2`.
 Either none or all parameters should be given to the following commands.

 - `./run <dim> <iter>` default: dim=1000, iter=3 <br/>
-Runs both implementations on the same matrices for `iter` times and outputs the average running times, the speedup and the error term.
+Runs both implementations on the same matrices for `iter` times and outputs the average running times, the  the speedup and the error term.

 - `./test <ny> <nm> <nx> <verbose>` default: ny,nm,nx in {5,1500}, print=0 <br/>
 Runs both implementations on different matrices and different combinations of ny, nm and nx.
 Dimension wise the multiplication is (ny•nm)(nm•nx).
 Each combination is run 10 times and the error term is accumulated and outputed.
 Each test passes if the accumulated error is below 1e-3.
 Printing can be enabled by assigning any number to <print>.